Rebelde: RBD

 One of the topics that marked the success of the telenovela was the formation of a group named RBD (abbreviation for "ReBelDe").
-The production of the telenovela conceived the idea of the musical group to promote both the characters and the telenovela itself.
+The production of the series conceived the idea of the musical group to promote both the characters and the show itself.
 The project quickly surpassed the telenovela in success, so much so that it can now be considered as a separate concept (as Erreway of Rebelde Way did in Argentina).
-The telenovela was a great promotion for the group since the telenovela gave rise to the great idea of forming the musical group RBD, which is one of the most impressive in the Latin pop genre and has had great success not only in Spanish-speaking countries but also in countries in which Portuguese and English are spoken.
-The success of Rebelde was so great that in the third season, producers decided to lengthen the duration of the episodes to one hour and a half, being the first telenovela with such duration.
+The series was a great promotion for the group since it was able to reach all of Latin America, United States, and several European nations.
+The group is one of the most impressive in the Latin pop genre and has had great success in Hispanic countries, the U.S. and even Brazil, where the telenovela and the group were highly successful.
+The show's success was so great that during the third season, the producers decided to lengthen the time of the episodes to one hour and a half, being the first telenovela with such duration.